 On December 7, 2001, the Company refinanced its \$150.0 million revolving bank credit facility and its \$100.0 million accounts receivable securitization, with a new five-year \$150.0 million asset based revolving credit agreement (the "Credit Agreement").
-The Credit Agreement provides that the Company, upon notice to the lenders, may permanently reduce the amount of the facility, effective January 1, 2003, to an amount not less than \$75.0 million.
 On October 29, 2002 the Company notified its lenders of a \$50.0 million permanent reduction of the total facility amount, resulting in a total facility amount of \$100.0 million effective January 1, 2003.

 The Credit Agreement is secured by substantially all U.S. assets excluding manufacturing facilities and manufacturing equipment.
 Borrowing availability is based on eligible domestic accounts receivable and inventory.
-As of September 29, 2002, the Company had no outstanding borrowings, and had availability of \$114.2 million under the terms of the Credit Agreement.
+As of December 29, 2002, the Company had no outstanding borrowings, and had availability of \$98.8 million under the terms of the Credit Agreement.

 Borrowings under the Credit Agreement bear interest at LIBOR plus 2.50% and/or prime plus 1.00%, at the Company's option, through February 28, 2003.
 Effective March 1, 2003, borrowings under the Credit Agreement bear interest at rates selected periodically by the Company of LIBOR plus 1.75% to 3.00% and/or prime plus 0.25% to 1.50%.
 The interest rate matrix is based on the Company's leverage ratio of funded debt to EBITDA, as defined by the Credit Agreement.
-The interest rate in effect at September 29, 2002, was 4.32%.
+The interest rate in effect at December 29, 2002, was 3.92%.
 Under the Credit Agreement, the Company pays an unused line fee ranging from 0.25% to 0.50% per annum on the unused portion of the commitment.

 The Credit Agreement contains customary covenants for asset based loans which restrict future borrowings and capital spending and, if available borrowings are less than \$25.0 million at any time during the quarter, include a required minimum fixed charge coverage ratio of 1.1 to 1.0 and a required maximum leverage ratio of 5.0 to 1.0.
-At September 29, 2002, the Company was in compliance with all covenants under the Credit Agreement.
+At December 29, 2002, the Company was in compliance with all covenants under the Credit Agreement.

 Effective June 1, 2000, the Company and E.I.
 DuPont De Nemours and Company (DuPont) initiated a manufacturing alliance.
 The Alliance is intended to optimize Unifi's and DuPont's partially oriented yarn (POY) manufacturing facilities, increase manufacturing efficiency and improve product quality.
 Under the terms of the Alliance Agreements, DuPont and Unifi will cooperatively run their polyester filament manufacturing facilities as a single operating unit.
 This consolidation involved the closing of the DuPont Cape Fear, North Carolina plant and optimizing production efficiencies by manufacturing commodity yarns for the Alliance in DuPont's Kinston, North Carolina plant and high-end specialty yarns in Yadkinville.
 The companies will split equally the costs to complete the necessary plant consolidation and the benefits gained through asset optimization.
 Additionally, the companies will collectively attempt to increase profitability through the development of new products and related technologies.
 Likewise, the costs incurred and benefits derived from the product innovations will be split equally.
 DuPont and Unifi will continue to own and operate their respective sites and employees will remain with their respective employers.
-DuPont will continue to provide POY to the marketplace and will use DuPont technology to expand the specialty product range at each company's sites.
+DuPont will continue to provide POY to the marketplace.
 Unifi will continue to provide textured yarn to the marketplace.